 Melharmony concerts featuring Classical, Jazz, Rock and World Music stars have been held in several parts of the world over the years.

 The Twin-Composer Melharmony Festivals initiated in 2013 in cities like Madison, Chicago, Minneapolis etc have blazed a new trail in world music with their unique approach of featuring master-composers who influenced the development of melody and harmony in different parts of the world.
-Prominent Western composers include J S Bach, Mozart and Beethoven who were paired with Oottukkadu Venkata Kavi, Tyagaraja and Muttuswami Dikshitar respectively.
-The festival in 2019 will be devoted to Oottukkadu Venkata Kavi and Bach.
+Prominent Western composers include J S Bach, Mozart, Beethoven, Schubert and Mendelssohn who were paired with Oottukkadu Venkata Kavi, Tyagaraja, Muttuswami Dikshitar, Shyama Shastri (& descendents) and Swati Tirunal respectively.
+The festival in 2025 will be devoted to Muttuswami Dikshitar (250th Birth Anniversary) & Beethoven.

 Typical Twin Composer festivals feature